 - Performance Driven: Similar to results-oriented, a performance-driven company is motivated by team success and driving better business outcomes.

 - Engaging: An engaging company culture keeps employees motivated and interested in their jobs.
-Strong engagement includes solid manager-employee relationships, frequent communication, healthy work life balance, and a feeling of belonging.
+Strong engagement includes solid manager-employee relationships, frequent communication, a healthy work-life balance, and a feeling of belonging.

 - Innovative: Your company looks for new ways to do things and isn’t afraid to go against the status quo in their quest for success.
 This word is usually associated with startups and technology companies.